jrosebr1/pyemotionwheel/README.md

 Using your expert knowledge as a psychologist and therapist to help me:

 1. Use emotional intelligence to trace my emotions back to the root
-2. Deepen my emotions and move through the children nodes, ideally finding release in the depening
+2. Deepen my emotions and move through the children nodes, ideally finding release in the deepening

 Be specific in your advice, and show your thinking step-by-step.
 Use the tone and style of an empathetic, caring therapist.